In utero at time of Hiroshima A-bomb, hibakusha tells U.N. that quest for nuke-free world will outlive him | The Japan Times

-NEW YORK - Jiro Hamasumi, in utero when the United States dropped the first atomic bomb on Hiroshima in 1945, told the United Nations on Wednesday he and other survivors will persist with their efforts to spare future generations the suffering caused by nuclear weapons.
+NEW YORK - Jiro Hamasumi, who was in his mother’s womb when the United States dropped an atomic bomb on Hiroshima in 1945, told the United Nations on Wednesday he and other survivors will persist with their efforts to spare future generations the suffering caused by nuclear weapons.

 “The hibakusha, whose average age has exceeded 80 years old, have endeavored to create a world without nuclear weapons in our lifetime, so that future generations will be free from the fear of having another hell on earth,” he said in a speech.

-He was speaking at the third and final session of the preparatory committee for the 2020 review conference of the Nuclear Non-Proliferation Treaty that got under way on Monday and ends next Friday.
+He was speaking at the third and final session of the preparatory committee for the 2020 review conference of the Nuclear Non-Proliferation Treaty that got underway on Monday and ends May 10.

-The word “hibakusha” is used to describe those who were exposed to fallout from the atomic bombs.
-While the first bomb was dropped over Hiroshima on Aug.
-6, 1945, in the closing days of World War II, three days later Nagasaki suffered the same fate.
+Hibakusha refers to those who were exposed to fallout from the atomic bombs.
+The first bomb was dropped over Hiroshima on Aug.
+6, 1945, in the closing days of World War II.
+Nagasaki was hit three days later.

-As assistant secretary-general of the Japan Confederation of A- and H-Bomb Sufferers Organizations, Hamasumi was speaking along with the mayors of Hiroshima and Nagasaki as well as an activist from the Japan Council against Atomic and Hydrogen Bombs, known in Japanese as Gensuikyo, and other members of civil society.
+As assistant secretary-general of the Japan Confederation of A- and H-Bomb Sufferers Organizations, Hamasumi was speaking along with the mayors of Hiroshima and Nagasaki as well as an activist from the Japan Council against Atomic and Hydrogen Bombs — Gensuikyo in Japanese — and other members of civil society.

 He is among an estimated 7,200 hibakusha exposed in utero through their mothers, he said.
 Despite living with fears about his health and the welfare of his family, he has committed to pursuing a world free of nuclear weapons.

-“We believe it is the mission of the hibakusha, as well as that of each and every one of the adults all over the world, to hand down the blue and clear sky free of nuclear weapons and wars to our children in the world,” he added.
+“We believe it is the mission of the hibakusha, as well as that of each and every one of the adults all over the world, to hand down the blue and clear sky free of nuclear weapons and wars to our children,” he said.

-The discussions are viewed as a critical step in setting the tone for what can be expected to be achieved at the five-year review of the NPT Treaty, lasting roughly a month.
+The discussions are viewed as a critical step in setting the tone for what can be expected to be achieved at the five-year review of the Nuclear Non-Proliferation Treaty, lasting roughly a month.

 Next year will be the 50th anniversary of the treaty, which came into effect in 1970.
 This year’s negotiations are taking place in an environment marred by heightened security challenges.

-“We see disturbing trends, including the recent intention of the U.S. and Russia to terminate the INF Treaty,” warned Hiroshima Mayor Kazumi Matsui, who also spoke at the conference.
+“We see disturbing trends, including the recent intention of the U.S. and Russia to terminate the INF Treaty,” said Hiroshima Mayor Kazumi Matsui, who also spoke at the conference.

 “Please work in better faith for nuclear arms reductions in keeping with the promise you have with the world under the special status afforded you in the framework of the NPT,” he said, adding Moscow and Washington have a “responsibility to initiate a dialogue.”

-After the session, Nagasaki survivor Sueichi Kido, secretary-general of the Japan Confederation of A- and H-Bomb Sufferers Organizations, handed a petition — calling for the elimination of nuclear weapons — with 9.4 million signatures to Malaysian Ambassador Syed Mohamad Hasrin Aidid, chair of the session.
+After the session, Sueichi Kido, a survivor of the Nagasaki bombing and secretary-general of the Japan Confederation of A- and H-Bomb Sufferers Organizations, handed over a petition with 9.4 million signatures calling for the elimination of nuclear weapons to Malaysian Ambassador Syed Mohamad Hasrin Aidid, chair of the session.

 Called the Hibakusha Appeal, it was last presented in the fall of 2018 by Kido and Hamasumi to an ambassador who chaired a committee tackling disarmament and international security.
 At that time there were more than 8 million signatures.